-The exhibition series “Archives in Residence” in the Archiv Galerie, which has been running since 2018, focuses on independent local archives as alternative places of knowledge production.
-Following presentations of collections on art in the context of developmental disability (Euward, 2021), and on queerness in Munich (Forum Queeres Archiv München, 2022) the series will continue with “Archiv 451 / Trikont Verlag”.
+The exhibition series “Archives in Residence” in the Archiv Galerie of the Haus der Kunst focuses on autonomous archives as alternative places of knowledge production.
+After presentations of archive holdings from the Euward-Archivs, 2021 and the Forum Queeres Archiv München, 2022 the series will be continued in 2023 with testimonies of the subcultural awakening and anti-authoritarian protest movements with the “Archiv 451 / Trikont Verlag”.

 Trikont Verlag is the one of the first autonomous publishing houses in the Federal Republic.
 Founded in Cologne in 1967 and active in Munich since 1968, Trikont opened itself to alternative perspectives and inspired new social and ecological movements.
 The publishing house deliberately named itself after the 1966 Tricontinental Conference in Havana, which developed strategies against the discrimination of the so-called Third World.
 Trikont Verlag published mainly German-language publications and translations on the European and regional workers' movement, on decolonisation and anti-fascism, on alternative ways of life and radical social change.
 Among the first and most successful publications of the publishing house were the Mao Bible and Che Guevara's Bolivian Diary, which had a total of eleven editions.
 Thus Trikont also developed into the starting point of the publishing house Frauenoffensive (1975), the first autonomous feminist publishing house in the BRD.

 Trikont discovered the unifying power of music early on.
 In 1972, it began producing records under the name TRIKONT - Unsere Stimme [Our Voice], which later became Trikont Musikverlag, today Germany's oldest independent label.